codwithabid/Wildlife-Tracking-System/README.md

 # Wildlife Tracking API

 ## Overview
 This FastAPI application enables users to track and manage wildlife sightings.
 Users can create, read, update, and delete records, ensuring data integrity with built-in validations.
-The current version utilizes an in-memory dictionary for storage, with plans for future enhancements to integrate PostgreSQL and a Streamlit frontend.

 ## Features
 - **Create Sightings**: Add new wildlife sightings with species, location, date, and time.